copy-to-sharath/Finetune-SegFormer/README.md

 e.g python test.py --model_path segformer_checkpoint_hyperparameters.ckpt

 ## Inference
 Running the script will save an image that has both the predictions done by the model and the ground truth side by side.
-The number of subplot is based on batch_size defined in the config file.
+The number of subplots is based on batch_size defined in the config file.
 ![result_0](https://github.com/sleepreap/Finetuning-SegFormer/assets/98008874/c6544df8-d6c6-41fb-a69b-5cfabb0775c3)
 ```bash
 python inference.py --model_path MODEL_PATH --save_path SAVE_PATH